 Cannabis prohibition has disproportionately impacted certain communities in Massachusetts.
 As the Commonwealth begins to embrace the adult-use cannabis industry in earnest, HVV Massachusetts, Inc. ("HVV") recognizes that it has a responsibility to contribute to the communities in which it does business and the surrounding areas in need.
 HVV currently holds medical licenses in Gloucester and Boston and is seeking or will seek adult-use licenses in these communities, as well.
-To that end, HVV will focus its time and resources on those particular areas in Boston that have been identified as disproportionately impacted.
+To that end, HVV will focus its time and resources on those particular areas in Boston that have been identified as disproportionately impacted, including but not limited to Census Tract 921.01, Census Tract 917 and Census Tract 920.
 HVV is fully committed to ensuring that it is making positive and lasting contributions to the communities where HVV resides.